obenkenobi/Neural-Network/README.md

 	python main.py

-Also a json file will be generated when you run this program called letters.json which store the data catagorizing which array is H ans which is L.
+Also a json file will be generated when you run this program called letters.json which store the data catagorizing which array is H and which is L.